andreugaski/andreugaski/README.md

-- 👨‍💻 Studying at the Autonomous University of Barcelona
+- 👨‍💻 Currently studying at the Autonomous University of Barcelona
+- 🤖 Interested in Deep and Reinforcement Learning
+-

 + a lot more ;)